Saquibtechlotraining/Atliq_Supply_Chain_Management_Project/README.md

 The Supply Chain team decided to use a standard approach to measure the service level in which they will measure ‘On-time delivery (OT) %’, ‘In-full delivery (IF) %’, and OnTime in full (OTIF) %’ of the customer orders daily basis against the target service level set for each customer.

+## ‣ Task
+Peter Pandey is the data analyst in the supply chain team who joined AtliQ Mart recently.
+He has been briefed about the the task in the stakeholder business review meeting.
+Now imagine yourself as Peter Pandey and play the role of the new data analyst who is excited to build this project and perform the following task:

+    • Create the metrics according to the metrics list.

+    • Create a report according to the requirements provided by stakeholders in the business review meeting.
+You will be provided with the transcript of this business review meeting in comic form.

+    • Create relevant insights not provided in the metric list/stakeholder meeting.

 ![C2 Stakeholder Chat_Business Review Meeting pdf_page-0001-min](https://github.com/Saquibtechlotraining/Atliq_Supply_Chain_Management_Project/assets/91885135/d3c1cc65-e7e9-4ceb-9b0c-df4a8160f462)